cybershield427/OpenTab/README.md

 Kristine Rivera: databases for use and customer (in progress)

-Josh Constantino: Creating mock data (in progress)
+Josh Constantino: Add functionality to settings and help

 Joshua Rio